KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Evaluation

 \parabf{CVE-2025-21715.} Figure~\ref{fig:uaf-patch} (the input patch to \tech) shows a fix for a Use-After-Free vulnerability.
 In this patch, \CodeIn{free\_netdev} must be invoked only after all the references to its private data, otherwise, it could cause a Use-After-Free issue.
 Leveraging this patch, the checker generated by \tech identified a similar bug in \CodeIn{dm9000\_drv\_remove}, as shown in Figure~\ref{fig:uaf-bug}, where \CodeIn{dm} (the private data of \CodeIn{ndev}) remains in use after \CodeIn{ndev} is freed, causing a Use-After-Free.
 This newly discovered issue was assigned CVE-2025-21715.

-\parabf{CVE-2024-50259.} Figure~\ref{fig:bo-patch} shows an input patch addressing a buffer overflow vulnerability.
+\parabf{CVE-2024-50259.} Figure~\ref{fig:bo-patch} shows an input patch fixing a buffer overflow vulnerability.
 The patch mitigates the risk by limiting the number of bytes copied via \CodeIn{copy\_from\_user} to \CodeIn{sizeof(mybuf) - 1}, thereby preserving space for a trailing zero.
 This trailing zero is essential for subsequent string operations, such as \CodeIn{sscanf}, to function correctly.
-Leveraging this patch as a reference, the checker generated by \tech identified a similar bug in \CodeIn{nsim\_nexthop\_bucket\_activity\_write}, as shown in Figure~\ref{fig:bo-bug}.
+Taking this patch as input, the checker generated by \tech identified a similar bug in \CodeIn{nsim\_nexthop\_bucket\_activity\_write}, as shown in Figure~\ref{fig:bo-bug}.
 In this case, the omission of appending a trailing zero after copying data from userspace could lead to improper string handling and potential overflow issues.
 This detected issue was subsequently fixed by adding the trailing zero and was assigned CVE-2024-50259.